ThinkInAI-Hackathon/ble-hrm-server/README.md

 uv run src/hrm/server.py
 ```

-After installing from PyPI you can also run the server directly using
+After installing from PyPI, you can run the server directly using:
-`uvx`:

 ```bash
 uvx ble-hrm-server